soverenio/docs/docs/user-guide/overview.md

 ### Overview

-The [Overview](https://app.soveren.io/overview) offers a [7-day summary of statistics](#how-soveren-works-with-your-data), highlighting recent activities in your infrastructure.
+The overview [Dashboard](https://app.soveren.io/overview) offers a [7-day summary of statistics](#how-soveren-works-with-your-data), highlighting recent activities in your infrastructure.
 It displays important recent events, the number of events during the period, discovered data types, the most sensitive [services](#service-catalog), and the most common [data type](#data-types) combinations.

 The statistics show the current counts of events, services, endpoints, etc., and highlight changes compared to the [previous period](#how-soveren-works-with-your-data).